nytimes/react-tracking/README.md

 (Or whatever is [latest](https://github.com/nytm/nyt-react-tracking/releases), it was 1.0.0 as of this writing)

 ## Usage
+@track() expects two arguments, `trackingData` and `options`.
+- `trackingData` represents the data to be tracked
+- `options` is an optional object that accepts two properties:
+  - `dispatch`, which is a function to use instead of the default CustomEvent dispatch behavior.
+See the section on custom `dispatch()` later in this document.
+  - `dispatchOnMount`, when set to `true`, dispatches the tracking data when the component mounts to the DOM.

 `nyt-react-tracking` is best used as a `@decorator()` using the [babel decorators plugin](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).